 I am one of the thousands of faces of Early Onset Parkinson's Disease.
 I started this blog in 2014 before I turned 50 years old.
 I was formally diagnosed with PD in December 2013 after struggling since the early 2000's with an unknown intruder that had been slowly disrupting my life.

 I created a dream adult life.
-Was married to an incredible man, became a successful business owner, had summer and winter homes, enjoyed luxury travel and all the benefits that go with "living the dream."
+Was happily married, became a successful business owner, had both summer and winter homes, enjoyed luxury travel and all the benefits that go with "living the dream."
 I had no idea what lay ahead of me so in hindsight did not fully appreciate each blissful day that was free of tremor, the amazing balance that allowed me to navigate the narrowest of passages and dance around freely without a care, the benefits of a photographic memory with instant recall, and the ability to multitask at a superhuman level and rationalize at the speed of light.
 That was before PD.

 After PD: The symptoms were subtle and drawn out.
 We spent close to $100,000 out of pocket (not including bills paid by insurance) before a DAT scan made the discovery.
 We spent years chasing medical specialists from every discipline (including many of the supposedly "best-of-the-best" practitioners), a variety of holistic healers, naturopaths and alternative medicine gurus, psychologists, psychiatrists and hypnotists, endured six (6) Emergency Room visits with two admissions, fifteen brain MRIs (with and without contrast), EMGs and EKGs (along with dozens of other three-letter tests), prescribed every pill, vitamin, mineral & herb known to science, was placed on an agonizing gauntlet of specialty diets (from gluten free to dairy free to all protein to no protein - you name it) - all of it a waste of time.
 PD ignored it all and kept its steady march of immobilizing the left side of my body.